2600hz/kazoo/applications/crossbar/doc/metaflows.md

     "data":{
         "collected":"12001"
-        ,"captured":["2001"]
+        ,"captures":["2001"]
     }

-The callflow metaflow module, in this case, would look at the "captured" list and take the first element.
+The callflow metaflow module, in this case, would look at the "captures" list and take the first element.
 Using that, it would look up a callflow and, if found, ask a callflow app to execute that extension's callflow against the call (why, I'm not sure yet, but it is there).

 ###### Binding Digit